 Credit risk arises from the potential that a counterparty will fail to perform its obligations.
-Of the outstanding receivable balances at year end, 97% was due from Penny Appeal (UK) recorded as an Operational grant receivable.
+Of the outstanding receivable balances at period end, nil (97% in year ending March 2020) was due from Penny Appeal (UK) recorded as an Operational grant receivable.
 The Organization conducts a thorough assessment of credit issues prior to committing to the customers to mitigate this risk.